CatherineTaelman/X-modalBP/README.txt

 LABEL PROPAGATION ALGORITHM FOR MULTIMODAL REMOTE SENSING DATA

 Graph-based label propagation algorithm implemented on 2 datasets: Trento & Houston 2013.
 Both datasets contain overlapping hyperspectral + LiDAR images.
-For more info on these datasets, see my paper.
+For more info on these datasets, see readme files in datasets folder, or see my report.

 Two cases are distinghuised:
 	Case 1: Images are fully overlapping --> homogeneous graph with one node and one edge type.